ViCCo-Group/thingsvision/docs/AvailableModels.md

 The model name is:
 - `DreamSim`

-We provide two `DreamSim` architecture: CLIP ViT-B/32 and OpenCLIP ViT-B/32.
+We provide two `DreamSim` architectures: CLIP ViT-B/32 and OpenCLIP ViT-B/32.
 This can be specified using the `model_parameters` argument.
 For instance, to get the OpenCLIP variant of DreamSim you would do the following:
 ```python
 model_name = 'DreamSim'
 source = 'custom'